If you feel unsafe for any reason, please call 911 or your local emergency number.

 Life in the Cave

-Before we had jobs, schools, governments, or rules —
+Before jobs, schools, governments, or laws,

 Life was cold.